 It is quite amazing to see the versatility that some products have.
 This is especially true for our Faux Brick used in this great commercial project.
 Let's face it, we all know how expensive it is to use real brick for small, large or medium projects.

 For once, finding a contractor that will come out just to give you an estimate is a difficult and often stressful undertaking.
 Many wait a long time just to be presented with a pricy estimate that they can't really afford.
 This is because using real brick instead of faux brick requires a lot of work in the wall preparation.
-Moving the material before the installation is not an easy step either.
+A great list of faux brick panels is HERE Moving the material before the installation is not an easy step either.
 Real brick is very heavy on it's own.

 When you add the weight of the material plus the substrate preparation, which often includes a wire mash or concrete sheeting, in many cases the wall structure is not adequate anymore.